kwatch/benchmarker/python/README.txt

 $ python ex5.py --name1 --name2=value2
 .====================

-You can get user-defined optios via {{,benchmarker.cmdopt,}} in your script.
+You can get user-defined options via {{,benchmarker.cmdopt,}} in your script.

 .--------------------
 import benchmarker